fedllanes/easy_LSTM/README.md

     model.compile(optimizer='adam', loss='mse')
     return model
 ```
 Once the function is created, and we have our dataframe ready.
-The magic is ready to happen.
-Our function
+Our function takea n_steps and n_features as inputs.
+Later on, they'll be automatically calculated.
-needs to take the n_steps and n_features as input.
-They'll be automatically calculated.
+Here's the magic part

 ```
 model = EasyLSTM(make_model)